khanhnguyenbui/RuleEngine_Backup_ForDeepEngine/README.md

 ## Deployment
 The Rule Engine API server and the Swagger server are in their correspondent folders.

-For the Rule Engine server, it is currently deployed on Google Cloud Compute VM, firstly by installing required packages:
+For the Rule Engine server, it is currently deployed on Google Cloud Compute VM

+1. Firstly by installing required packages:

 ```
 pip3 install -r requirements.txt